 5. Glue the Base

-The beauty of this sled design is that the base of the sled doesn’t need to be square because the sled runs along the miter tracks.
-The base only serves as a flat platform, and no measurements will be taken from it.
+One advantage of this sled design is that its base doesn’t need to be square because the sled runs along the miter tracks.
+The base only serves as a flat platform and won’t influence the measurements of the material you cut.

-Place the hardwood into the miter track and apply a small beading of glue along the surface.
-You don’t need a lot as we will be putting screws into the wood at a later stage.
-Once the adhesive is applied, place the plywood onto the hardwood, making sure the base is square with the blade, and it meets the blade in the middle.
+Place the hardwood into the miter track and apply a small trail of glue along the surface.
+You don’t need much as you will soon be inserting screws into the wood to secure it.
+Once the adhesive is applied, place the plywood onto the hardwood, making sure the base is square with the blade and meets the blade in the middle.

 6. Secure the Track

-Lift the track out of the miter slots and flip it over.
-Take the drill and drill bits and make a series of pilot holes along the length of the hardwood.
-Now countersink the holes to make them flush.
+Lift the track out of the miter slots and turn it over.
+Place a suitable drill bit into your drill and use it to make a series of pilot holes along the hardwood.
+Then, countersink the holes to ensure your screws will be flush.

-Grab a screwdriver and hand-turn the screws until they are secure.
-The combination of the screws and glue should ensure a firm bond.
+Insert the screws and use a manual screwdriver to hand-turn them until they are secure.
+The combination of the screws and glue should ensure the track is secured.

 7. Glue the Front Fence

-Cut a length of 2 x 2 to match the width of your plywood base and, using the wood glue, stick it to the surface of the base furthest away from you when you are operating the sled.
-This fence only has one job to do, and that is to ensure the integrity of the structure when you have cut the kerf.
+Cut a length of 2 x 2 to match the width of your plywood base and use wood glue to stick it to the surface of the base that will be furthest from you when you use the sled.
+This fence only has one job: ensuring the integrity of the structure once you have cut the kerf.

 8. Cut a Partial Kerf

 Switch off the saw and remove the insert and riving knife.
-Replace the insert and lower the saw blade into the saw.
-We will be raising the blade to make the partial kerf in a moment.
-Place the sled base into the miter slot and position it so it sits directly above the blade in the center of the base.
+Return the insert to its position and lower the saw blade into place.
+Place the sled base into the miter slot and position it so it sits directly above the blade at the center of the base.

-Now switch the power back on and gently raise the saw to make the kerf.
-The blade should be approximately 1-inch above the surface of the plywood.
-The kerf is the material that the blade removes and is equal in width to the saw blade.
+Now, switch the power back on and gently raise the saw to set the kerf.
+The top of the blade should be approximately 1 inch above the surface of the plywood.
+The kerf is the material that the blade removes and is the same width as the saw blade.

 9. Make the Back Fence

-You can use the same 2 x 2 wood to make the back fence, but remember that this is the most important part of the sled.
-The back fence needs to hold the stock and have enough capacity to handle thicker projects.
+You can use the same 2 x 2 wood to make the back fence, but keep in mind that this is the most important part of the sled.
+The back fence needs to hold the stock in place and have enough capacity to accommodate larger projects.

-The back fence needs to be square to the saw blade if you want to make accurate crosscuts.
-Use the tri-square to check the wood is completely square and straight.
+The back fence must be square to the saw blade to make accurate crosscuts.
+Use a tri-square to check that the wood is straight and at the correct angle.
 The back fence should be as long as the front fence and the same width as the base.

 10. Attach the Back Fence

-With the blade extended through the table and the plywood base of the sled, place the tri-square against the face of the blade.
-Remember that the blade’s teeth are slightly wider, so make sure the tri-square is in full contact with the blade face.
+With the blade protruding through both the table and the plywood base of the sled, place the tri-square against the face of the blade.
+Remember that the blade’s teeth are slightly wider, so you will need to make sure the tri-square is in full contact with the blade’s face.

-Now align your back fence so it is perpendicular to the saw blade, using the tri-square arm as a guide.
-If you imagine an aerial view, the configuration should look like a capital T, with the back fence forming the cross-section.
+Now, align your back fence so it is perpendicular to the saw blade, using the tri-square arm as a guide.
+If you were viewing it from above, the configuration should look like a capital T, with the back fence forming the cross-section.

 Add a few beads of wood glue to hold the fence in place.